KTCK-FM

-KTCK-FM (96.7 MHz, "The Ticket") is a commercial radio station licensed to Flower Mound, Texas, and serving the Dallas/Fort Worth Metroplex.
-It simulcasts a sports radio format, along with sister station KTCK (1310 AM).
+KTCK-FM (96.7 FM, "The Ticket") is a commercial radio station licensed to Flower Mound, Texas, United States, and serving the Dallas/Fort Worth Metroplex.
+It simulcasts a sports format with KTCK (1310 AM).
 KTCK-AM-FM are owned by Cumulus Media with studios on East Lamar Boulevard in Arlington.
-Weekdays feature local Dallas-based sports shows, while Fox Sports Radio is heard late nights and weekends.
 KTCK-AM-FM are the flagship stations for the Dallas Stars Radio Network.

-KTCK-FM has an effective radiated power (ERP) of 90,000 watts.
-The transmitter is on Farm to Market Road in Rosston, Texas, about 35 miles northwest of Dallas.
+KTCK-FM's transmitter is sited on Farm to Market Road in Rosston, Texas, about 35 miles northwest of Dallas.
 The signal extends into Oklahoma but may be hard to hear in some southern suburbs of Dallas and Fort Worth.

 History

 KDSQ/KSHN/Kick'm Country

 In April 1967, the station signed on as KDSQ.
 It was based in the Sherman-Denison area on 101.7 MHz.
 Two years later, it changed its call sign to KSHN.
 In 1975 it changed to KIKM-FM with a country music format during the day and Top 40 at night (simulcast from sister station KIKM), then to full-time Top 40 a couple years later.
 In 1983, the call sign changed to KZXL-FM, but two years later the previous call sign was re-established with a 24-hour country music format known as "Kick'm Country".

 A decade later, KIKM-FM swapped frequencies with KDVE (also in Sherman), however the station went dark in 1997.
 During that time, the city of license was changed from Sherman to its current location in Flower Mound, Texas.